Chapter 16. Critical Paratexts

 Northway, Kara.

-“To Kindle an Industrious Desire”: The Poetry of Work in Lord Mayors’ Shows.Comparative Drama 41.2 (2007): 167–192. doi: 10.1353/cdr.2007.0021.
+“To Kindle an Industrious Desire”: The Poetry of Work in Lord Mayors’ Shows.Comparative Drama 41.2 (2007): 167–192.
+DOI: 10.1353/cdr.2007.0021.

-D.J.
+Robertson, Jean, and D.J.
 Gordon, eds.
-Collections, Vol. III: A Calendar of Dramatic
+Collections, Vol. III: A Calendar of Dramatic Records in the Books of the Livery Companies

 Wickham, Glynne.
 Early English Stages 1300 to 1660.